 Mark-up borders

 The user should not mark NE’s partially.
-The user has to mark the whole NE as a single named entity, for instance, the person “Valdis Dombrovskis” should not be marked as Fig. 1.1.1.1.
+The user has to mark the whole NE as a single named entity, for instance, the person “Valdis Dombrovskis” should not be marked as “Valdis” and “Dombrovskis” (see Fig. 1.1.1.1. below).
 This would cause the NE to be divided into two separate named entities, which is wrong (Valdis Dombrovskis, for instance, is one person and not two separate persons).
 The correct mark-up is shown in Fig. 1.1.6.

 NE borders marked wrongly (example 1).